danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 After pasting that into the browser devtools console, copy, right-click, and select-all all worked again, like nothing had ever blocked them.

 <aside class="markdown-aside">
 Blocking copy-paste on a post that exists to hand readers a code snippet seems like an odd choice.
-If someone wants it badly enough they can screenshot it, or just <code>curl</code> the raw HTML and hand it to their AI assistant to reconstruct the skill.
+If someone wants it badly enough they can screenshot it, or just <code>curl</code> the raw HTML and hand it to their AI assistant to reconstruct the content.
 All it really does is make a basic, expected browser behaviour stop working, enough to make a reader's heart skip a beat wondering if something's broken or they've been hacked.
 </aside>

 ## Takeaway